icyspace/MudPiInflux/README.md

     ![GrafanaAlertConfiguration](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/GrafanaAlertConfiguration.png) <br/>
     ![GrafanaAlertDashboard](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/GrafanaAlertDashboard.png)<br/>
 # Summary
-At this point you should have a low mantiance solution to collect, view, and be alerted on your gradens performance.
+At this point you should have a low maintenance  solution to collect, view, and be alerted on your garden’s performance.
 <b> Happy Growing! </b>